 I joined the governors in order to be able to do my small part to help the school maintain and drive forwards its high standards of learning and support for its pupils.
-As a teacher myself and mum of 2 under 5s, I understand that we all want the best education and opportunities for our children, and I believe Churwell Primary is a place well equipped to offer these.
+As a teacher myself and mum of 2 who attend the school, I understand that we all want the best education and opportunities for our children, and I believe Churwell Primary is a place well equipped to offer these.

 Craig Gillyon – Parent Governor

-My son currently attends the school in year 5 and I have recently been appointed to be a parent governor.
+My son currently attends the school and I have recently been appointed to be a parent governor.
 My professsional background is in finance and I hope to use that experience to assist the school in managing its finances over the coming years.
-I also look forward tp working with board of governors to ensure that the school delivers the best education and leanring opportunities fot
+I also look forward to working with board of governors to ensure that the school delivers the best education and learning opportunities.

 Lucinda Coy – Co-Opted Governor